Patrick Bissell: Early years

-While Bissell showed early promise as a dancer, he also showed signs of being a troubled young man and began alcoholic behavior by age 10 and taking drugs at the age of 14.
+While Bissell showed early promise as a dancer, he also showed signs of being a troubled young man.
+He was started with alcohol at age 10, progressing to heavy drugs at 14.
 He was expelled from his first school for dealing drugs on the premises.
 He was noticed by the American ballet dancer Edward Villella, who encouraged his parents to send him to a performing arts boarding school.
 In 1972 he joined the National Academy of Dance in Champaign, Illinois, from which he was dismissed for behavior problems.
 Bissell then spent a year at the North Carolina School of the Arts which he left when he was informed that he should pay more attention to his academic studies.
 He hitch-hiked all the way to New York to pursue a lifelong career in dance— as that's where the company's top schools are.
 He then won a scholarship to study at the School of American Ballet, where he was encouraged by Lincoln Kirstein, its founder, and Stanley Williams, one of his teachers.
+In 1975, he joined the Boston Ballet, where he danced briefly.
 He was invited to join Balanchine's New York City Ballet and the American Ballet Theatre.
 He decided to join ABT and became a member of the corps.
 Though he quickly rose through the ranks due to the shortage of men in the company.
 Wherever Bissell went, he attracted attention, both from his fiery dancing and his habit of wearing a cowboy hat and cowboy boots around New York City-—his way of distinguishing he was a true-blue native Texan.
 He also made his way around the city on a motorcycle.

 He danced the lead roles in three of the four ballets performed by the school in its annual workshop and graduated in 1977.
 He became a good friend of Mikhail Baryshnikov, who praised his dancing.